curvegrid/hardhat-multibaas-plugin/README.md

 # hardhat-multibaas-plugin

+Integrate [MultiBaas](https://docs.curvegrid.com/multibaas/) into your [Hardhat](https://hardhat.org/getting-started/) workflow!

-This plugin configures [MultiBaas](https://docs.curvegrid.com/multibaas/) with a contract deployed via [Hardhat](https://hardhat.org/getting-started/).
-You can then manage your smart contract within the MultiBaas web UI and build blockchain applications on top of MultiBaas using its REST API and SDKs.
-For more information on MultiBaas, see our [introductory walkthrough](https://www.curvegrid.com/blog/2020-04-06-multibaas-intro/) and [development documentation](https://docs.curvegrid.com/multibaas/).
+This plugin streamlines your development by automatically adding smart contracts deployed through Hardhat to MultiBaas, reducing manual effort.
+From there, you can manage your smart contracts via the MultiBaas web UI and build blockchain applications using its REST API and SDKs.

+For more details about MultiBaas, check out our [introductory walkthrough](https://www.curvegrid.com/blog/2020-04-06-multibaas-intro/) and [developer documentation](https://docs.curvegrid.com/multibaas/).

 ## Usage